stat545ubc-2023/assignment-b3-MaxonZhao/README.md

 # Car Models Shiny App

 ## App Description
-The "Car Models" Shiny app provides an interactive way to explore the `mtcars` dataset, which contains data about various car models.
-Users can select different variables like miles per gallon (`mpg`), number of cylinders (`cyl`), and others to view their statistics and distribution.
-The app is designed to be intuitive and user-friendly, making data exploration accessible to both enthusiasts and professionals in the automotive industry.
+The "Car Models" Shiny app provides an interactive way to explore the `mtcars` dataset, now enhanced with new features for a more comprehensive analysis.
+This dataset contains data about various car models, including fuel consumption, horsepower, and weight.
+The app is user-friendly, ideal for automotive enthusiasts and professionals.

 ## Live Application
 Access the live version of the app here: [Car Models Shiny App](https://yuefengzhao.shinyapps.io/assignment3/)

 ## Dataset Source
-This application utilizes the `mtcars` dataset, which is a classic dataset available in R. It comprises various measurements for different car models, including fuel consumption, horsepower, and weight.
-The dataset is widely used for demonstrations in statistical analysis and data visualization.
+The app utilizes the `mtcars` dataset, a classic dataset in R. It’s widely used for statistical analysis and data visualization demonstrations.

 ### Data Access
-The `mtcars` dataset is included in R by default, and no additional steps are required to access it.
-For more details about this dataset, you can use the command `?mtcars` in R.
+The `mtcars` dataset is included in R by default.
+For more details, use the command `?mtcars` in R.

+## New Features
+1. **Filtering Functionality:** Users can now filter the dataset based on criteria like number of cylinders (`cyl`) and gear type (`gear`), providing more focused analysis.
+2. **Extended Statistical Summaries:** The app now offers extended statistics, including standard deviation, variance, and range, along with mean and median for deeper insights.
+3. **Interactive Plot Customizations:** Users can select different plot types (histogram or boxplot) and customize plot aesthetics, enhancing the data visualization experience.

 ## Using the App
-- Select a variable from the dropdown menu to analyze, such as `mpg` (miles per gallon), `cyl` (number of cylinders), or others.
+- **Select a Variable:** Choose variables like `mpg` (miles per gallon), `cyl` (number of cylinders), etc., from the dropdown menu for analysis.
+- **Apply Filters:** Use the newly added filters to refine the dataset based on specific criteria.
-- Upon selection, the app will display key statistics like the mean and median for the chosen variable.
+- **View Extended Statistics:** The app displays comprehensive statistics of the selected variable.
-- A histogram showing the distribution of the selected variable will also be displayed.
+- **Customize and View Plots:** Select the plot type and customize it to better visualize the data distribution.
-- Explore different variables to gain insights into the dataset.
+- **Explore and Analyze:** Leverage these new features to gain deeper insights into the `mtcars` dataset.